SharePoint lists, to reorder data intelligently

 A list is a highly flexible way to both manage and view structured information and content within SharePoint, with a variety of options related to formatting, access rights, and different types of content.

-SharePoint Lists can be used in a wide variety of business scenarios, such as tracking activities and deadlines, storing document information (such as metadata, approval status, or versions), and creating contact databases to keep track of information about customers or suppliers.
+SharePoint lists can be used in a wide variety of business scenarios, such as tracking activities and deadlines, storing document information (such as metadata, approval status, or versions), and creating contact databases to keep track of information about customers or suppliers.

 The ability to apply specific rules and workflows to your SharePoint lists makes the latter an extremely versatile and customizable tool for all those users who need to collect their data in an orderly and precise manner and keep and use them within a single repository that is easy to access and navigate.